cisagov/windows-server-packer/README.md

 [![GitHub Build Status](https://github.com/cisagov/windows-server-packer/workflows/build/badge.svg)](https://github.com/cisagov/windows-server-packer/actions)

-This project can be used to create a custom Amazon Machine Images based on Windows Server 2022
+This project can be used to create a custom Amazon Machine Image based on Windows Server 2022

 ## Pre-requisites ##